 However, the willingness to strike this balance doesn’t mean anything if they lack the technical expertise to uphold these principles.
 For example, how can they demonstrate to encryption experts that the openings governments will use won’t be exploited by hackers?

 It’s difficult to have a broad, non-technical discussion of such a complicated and wide-ranging topic, but that’s just the problem: the devil is in the details, and the details have been unaddressed.
 It’s reasonable to suspect these principles won’t be adhered, either on purpose or by accident, especially given how many high-profile breaches there have already been.

 Attaching the word “encryption” to a device doesn’t make it fully secure.
 Unless every potential vulnerability is accounted for, the device can be penetrated.

 The market’s leading encrypted mobile security provider ensures their tools are hermetically sealed against any possible intrusion.
-Having this level of protection means your communications will remain private, no matter how legislation may change.
+Having this level of protection means your communications will remain private.

 Given how data is collected by governments worldwide, people are wise to take the security of their communications into their own hands.
 Governments pay lip service to the absolute right to privacy, but every statement they make about upholding this right has a “but” in it that undermines their seriousness.